FORIDUL818/FORIDUL818/README.md

 ####  I am a web developer

-my name is Foridul islam, a web developer, and I am a Student at Creative IT Institute.
+my name is Foridul islam,I am a web developer, and I am a Student at Creative IT Institute.
 I am a MERN Stack developer, and my first target is quality work and customer satisfaction.  my mission is skilled in the software development industry and service in the world.

 Skills: javascript/ REACT / redux/firebase/node/express/Mongodb/tailwind/HTML / CSS